 This video shows how to remove the front panel for access to the inside of the TV Lift Cabinet.

-There is also a plywood cut sheet with recommended cuts from each sheet of plywood to allow maximal efficiency of your plywood panels.
-The sheets can be pre-ripped in your lumber yard or home center for easier carrying in your car.
-Of course all measurements should be double checked for your application and may be converted to metric.
+There is also a plywood cut sheet with recommended cuts from each sheet of plywood to provide the maximal efficiency of your plywood panels.
+The sheets can be pre-ripped in your lumberyard or home centre for easier carrying in your car.
+Of course, all measurements should be double-checked for your application and may be converted to metric.

 Cutting large sheets of plywood can be tricky.
-If you have access to a panel saw with a good plywood blade, you are golden.
+If you have access to a panel saw with a good plywood blade, you are good to go.
 If not, there are some tricks.

 - The first is somewhat dangerous and you need a helper.
 Set up your table saw outside with the fence and guards removed.
 Mark your lines on the wood and pass the large sheet of plywood through the table saw blade with you pushing and your helper catching.
 Go slowly and accurately.

-Before you start assembling the carcass, make sure that you will have enough room and a plan to get it to it’s final location.
+Before you start assembling the carcass of your TV lift cabinet, make sure that you have enough room and a plan to get it to its final location.
 It is 26″ wide which should fit through any doors BUT it is 87″ long so it may be tough to get around corners.

-– Lay the Bottom piece “G” on a flat work surface.
-I use an old door on adjustable saw horses.
-Set it up so the back and right side are hanging over the edge of the work table.
+- Lay the Bottom piece “G” on a flat work surface.
+I use an old door on adjustable sawhorses.
+Set it up so the back and right sides are hanging over the edge of the work table.
 You will be shooting nails up into this area.